grapa-dev/grapa/README.md

 If using paste to enter a block of code to run, ensure each line is not larger than the maximum line line for the console - break up the code into shorter lines.

 If using paste to enter multiple lines that need to be run at the same time (such as when a single command spans multiple lines), enter `$[` sequence first and `$]` sequence at the end.
-This will triger the lexical engine to signal to the grammer engine to pause grammer analysis until after all the tokens have been generated for the input stream.
+This will trigger the lexical engine to signal to the grammar engine to pause grammar analysis until after all the tokens have been generated for the input stream.

 ### Command line options

-Once copyed into a location (and PATH updated if needed), you'll be able to run the tool using "grapa" from a terminal or command sheel from any location.
+Once copied into a location (and PATH updated if needed), you'll be able to run the tool using "grapa" from a terminal or command shell from any location.
 Running the tool with "grapa --env" will display a few of the directories where the tool will look for information.

 Other command line options:
 ```